Did Blac Chyna Just Confirm Her Pregnancy With Her 18-Year-Old Boyfriend?

 "Still gettin pregnant," another said.

 This isn't the first time we've seen the rapper on White's social media accounts.
-The two have appeared on each other's Instagrams a handful of times before the rumors started circulating.
+The two have appeared on each other's Instagrams a handful of times before the rumours started circulating.

 For now, at least, White is keeping her mouth shut about the speculation, but if it is true, let's hope Instagram will be lucky to know first